Live at the Grammy Museum

-Live at the Grammy Museum is the first live acoustic album by heavy metal band Avenged Sevenfold, released on December 8, 2017 on Capitol.
+Live at the Grammy Museum is the first live acoustic album by American heavy metal band Avenged Sevenfold, released on December 8, 2017 on Capitol.

 Background

 After receiving a Grammy nomination for the previous year's release The Stage, the band announced in Fall 2017 that they would be holding "intimate conversation about their career and new music" followed by an unplugged set in the Grammy Museum at the Clive Davis Theater in Los Angeles, taking place on October 19, 2017.